Criteria and conditions

 Author

-1. Spouses or partners (PACS) with whom they were in a relationship prior to lodging their asylum claim if they are at least 18 years old;
+• Spouses or partners (PACS) – including from same sex – with whom they were in a relationship prior to lodging their asylum claim if they are at least 18 years old;

-The application for family reunification is not time limited.
-Family reunification is not subjected to income or health insurance requirements.[2]
+The application for family reunification is not time-limited.
+Family reunification is not subjected to income or health insurance requirements,[4] even if the requested is lodged after 3 months contrary to the possibility offered by EU law to then have refugees go through the normal procedure for foreigners which has such requirements.

-Beneficiaries’ family members have to request a visa at the French embassy with all the documentation proving their relationship with the refugee or the beneficiary of subsidiary protection they want to join.[3]
-The embassy communicates to OFPRA the elements collected and asks for certification.
-If the information collected by the embassy corresponds to the declarations the beneficiary made to OFPRA, his or her family members must be issued a visa without delay.[4]
+Beneficiaries’ family members have to request a visa at the French embassy with all the documentation proving their relationship with the refugee or the beneficiary of subsidiary protection they want to join.[5]
+There is a fee of the equivalent of EUR 99 in local currency that must be paid per person applying, regardless of the outcome.
+The embassy communicates to OFPRA the elements collected and asks for certification of the declarations.
+If the information collected by the embassy corresponds to the declarations the beneficiary made to OFPRA both at the beginning of their asylum claim and when asked during the family reunification procedure, the family members must be issued a visa without delay.[6]
+The visa is valid for three months and then the family has to ask for a permit to stay within two months.

-In practice, beneficiaries and their family members face difficulties in gathering the documentation proving their family ties.
+In practice, beneficiaries and their family members face difficulties in gathering the documentation proving their family ties (which add to the difficulties related to the complexity of the visa form).
 In case of traditional or religious unions, they do not to have any certificate of the celebration and cannot then prove they are married or partners.
+They must then prove a stable and durable relationship, which requires much more documents.
 The same problems have been identified concerning birth certificates.
 Such documentation does not even exist in some countries and the delays for being issued a visa in order to come to France, in the framework of family reunification, can be very long.
-On 23 March 2020, the Administrative court of Nantes issued a decision concerning the refusal of the French consulate in Athens to register a family reunification request of a separated Afghan family.[5]
+DNA testing is generally not used: moreover, they would only be considered as valid if ordered by a French judge, not initiated by the family or BIP.

 [2] Article L. 561-2 Ceseda.